 Fresh, frozen, PGD, blastocyst, biopsy, eggs, transfer.
 All of these are words that go along with an embryo and if you are having issues with fertility, you have probably heard them but you may not know exactly what they all mean.
 The human reproductive system is fascinating, but it’s so in-depth that even though we throw all these terms around, many people aren’t clear with exactly what’s happening.
 So what is surrogacy and how does it work?
-Let’s start at the beginning to explain how surrogacy works:
+Let’s start at the beginning first to explain how surrogacy works:

 An embryo is when an egg has been fertilized.
 With In Vitro Fertilization (IVF) eggs are removed from the mother, or egg donor, then fertilized in a lab with father’s, or sperm donor’s, sperm.
 The fertilized egg then enters the “cleavage stage,” where it takes about 3 days to develop.
 Once the cleavage stage finishes, decisions must be made.